EKOR strata for Shimura varieties with parahoric level structure

 The notations in this part are different from other sections.
 We will switch back to our original notations from \ref{subsubsec local mod-cons and prop}.
-Let $k=\overline{k}$ be an algebraically closed field, $G/k((t))$ be a reductive group, and $\mathcal{G}/k[[t]]$ be the parahoric model of $G$ corresponding to a facet $\mathfrak{a}$ in the enlarged Bruhat-Tits building of $G$.
+Let $G/k((t))$ be a reductive group, and $\mathcal{G}/k[[t]]$ be the parahoric model of $G$ corresponding to a facet $\mathfrak{a}$ in the enlarged Bruhat-Tits building of $G$.
 The \emph{affine flag variety} $\Gr_\mathcal{G}$ is the fpqc-sheaf associated to the functor on the category of $k$-algebras given by It has a distinguished base point $e_0$ given by the identity section of $G$.

 \begin{remark} If $\mathcal{G}$ is an affine group scheme of finite type over $W(k)$, we can also define, by abuse of notations, $L^+\mathcal{G}$ to be the group functor on the category of $k$-algebras given by $L^+\mathcal{G}(R):=\mathcal{G}(W(R))$.
 Like in the equi-characteristic case, it is represented by an affine group scheme over $k$ which is reduced if $\mathcal{G}$ is smooth.
 Moreover, the functor on the category of perfect $k$-algebras given by $LG(R):=\mathcal{G}(W(R)[1/p])=G(W(R)[1/p])$ is represented by an ind perfect scheme.
 We can consider the Witt vector affine flag variety $\Gr_\G=\Gr_\mathcal{G}^W$ which is given by on the category of perfect $k$-algebras.
 By \cite{zhu-aff gras in mixed char} and \cite{BS}, this is an ind-proper perfect scheme over $k$.
 We will work with these affine flag varieties in section \ref{section global}. \end{remark}